cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/README.md

 ![Screenshot](https://github.com/cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/blob/main/Screenshots/Elk%20Install%20Part%204.PNG)

 - After executing the previous task you can now download and lunch the ELK docker container.
 You have to specify the ports that ELK use and the port you will be using to access the ELK in the web.
 In my case here I use the port 5601.

 ![Screenshots](https://github.com/cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/blob/main/Screenshots/Elk%20Install%20Part%205.PNG)

-- This last part of the playbook is optional but nice to have.
-This particular task is to automatically start the Ansible docker service if you reboot your VM.
+- Same thing as the DVWA, last part of the playbook is optional but nice to have.
+To automatically start the Ansible docker service if you reboot your VM.

 ![Screenshot](https://github.com/cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/blob/main/Screenshots/Elk%20Install%20Part%206.PNG)